DavidWaumsley/NoScriptShow/content/blog/2023/ep1.md

 Use what we’ve learned, the foundations of this knowledge to employ how we use our tools appropriately.
 So that’s enough for me.
 Nathan, how are you?
 I’m

 \[00:02:03\] **Nathan Wrigley:** good, thank you.
 I’m Nathan Wrigley.
-I have been working with David on WordPress podcast for years and years now, but I think I’ll just give a little bit of my backstory.
+I have been working with David on WordPress chat for years and years now, but I think I’ll just give a little bit of my backstory.

 So I began.
 Working with the web, I think it was very, late 1990, so 19 99, 19 98, something like that.
 But back in that time, anybody was really with 10 minutes.
 If you put your nose into a book for 10 minutes, you could probably be as good as almost anybody else.
 It was really the very beginnings and I was learning.